 Cm is the membrane capacitance and Iioni is an instance of the 14 ionic current formulations constituting the model in this study.

-Numerical Implementation of Ionic Current Formulations
+Numerical Implementations: Ionic Current Formulations and Whole Cell Integration

 In the in silico implementation of current formulations, computational equivalents of the experimental voltage clamping protocols for the five ionic currents mentioned earlier were implemented.
+An initial Forward Euler implementation was done for all five currents, various time steps were tried and where a sufficiently small time step for computational stability meant prolonged runtime, as in the case of the rapid INa and ICaL currents, we deferred to an adaptive solver.
 The INa model was simulated using the implicit backward difference (BDF) integration [33] by implementing voltage test pulses from -80mV to +35mV in the steps of 5mV with a duration of 25ms (similar to experimental protocol).
 The peak inward current values were then identified and used to produce IV plots.
 The BDF employed an adaptive computational time step; where signal gradients were high (as in the case of the rapid depolarization), a suitably small time-step is automatically adopted and vice versa.
 This allowed for an accelerated computational runtime with minimal approximation error in single run and multi-generational GA fitting processes.
 The IKr voltage clamp simulations relied on a forward Euler integration with computational time step of 0.2ms.
 The chosen time values ensured a trade-off between high resolution time discretization and extended time spans.
 Voltage pulse intensities applied from a -80mV holding potential ranged from -40mV to 60mV in steps of 20mV at a 300ms pulse duration.
 Peak IKr tail currents were measured at -50mV.
 Voltage clamping for ICaL was simulated using the implicit, adaptive time step, BDF integration.
 The characteristic equations were modified based on Ten-Tusscher et al. [34] to allow the dependence on a dynamic Ca2+ reversal potential, rather than the fixed-Ca2+-potential formalism adopted in the original Kurata model [12].
 Application of 500ms voltage pulses ranging from -40mV to 60mV were applied from a holding potential of -30mV, similar to the experimental protocol.
 Ito voltage clamp simulations were performed by the explicit forward Euler integration with a fixed time step of 0.5ms.
 Voltage pulse intensities applied from a holding potential of -80mV followed a brief -50mV potential (as described in the experimental protocol) ranged from -40mV to 50mV in steps of 10mV.
 Pulse duration of 500ms was adopted.
 If implementation was executed by the forward Euler integration with a fixed time step of 10ms.
-500ms long voltage pulses were applied from a holding potential of -40mV over -110mV to -40mV range in 10 mV increments.μ[35]
+500ms long voltage pulses were applied from a holding potential of -40mV over -110mV to -40mV range in 10 mV increments.

+We performed whole cell simulations using the implicit Radau adaptive integration method provided by the solve_ivp module in the SciPy python package.
+Alternatively, we implemented a faster C/C++ version, where a forward Euler integration was employed.

+To enable pacing of the model by external stimulus of varying frequencies, the spontaneous firing of APs was disabled by decreasing the maximum conductance of If by 50%.
+The effects of adrenergic stimulation using isoproterenol were simulated by altering the maximum conductance of five currents as described previously [35].
+Briefly, conductance of L-type Ca2+ channel (ICaL), Na+/K+ pump (INaK), NA+/Ca2+ exchanger (INaCa) and SR Ca ATPase (SERCA) were upregulated by 100%, 30%, 30% and 20%, respectively, while IK1 was downregulated by 20%.
+The effects of vagal stimulation using carbachol (CCh) were simulated by scaling the maximum conductance of IKACh by 200%.
+The effects of 4-aminopyridine (4-AP) were simulated by varying levels of IKur block.

 Model Parametrization